projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

    - Change ``-s 3,virtio-blk,./win10-ltsc.img`` to your path to the Windows 10 image.

    - Add ``-s 6,xhci,1-5:1-9``.
-You may need to change 1-5:1-9 to match the ports of USB keyboard/Mouse and flash of your platform.
+You may need to change 1-5:1-9 to match the ports of the USB keyboard/Mouse and flash on your platform.

    - Add ``-s 8,ahci,cd:./windows10-LTSC-17763.iso`` to point to the Win10 ISO.